 Find Hidden Treasure with Geocaching in Arizona

-Geocaching is a worldwide treasure hunt you do with your phone.
+Geocaching is a worldwide treasure hunt that you can participate in using your smartphone or other mobile device.
 No matter where you go, there's a good chance you'll discover a Geocache nearby.

-Participants, known as Geocachers, use a GPS device or a smartphone app to find hidden containers known as geocaches or caches.
-The containers are hidden at specific locations marked by coordinates worldwide.
+Participants, known as Geocachers, use a dedicated GPS device or a smartphone app to locate hidden containers, referred to as geocaches or caches.

 K101 logo